alexandercoulter/fastfrechet/paper.md

-@coulter_fast_2024—to supplement automatic variable selection. `fastfrechet` also implements a customized dual active-set solver based on @arnstrom_dual_2022 to solve the Fréchet regression problem, which overcomes computational and user specification limitations in existing packages.
+@coulter_fast_2024—to supplement automatic variable selection. `fastfrechet` also implements a customized dual active-set solver based on @arnstrom_dual_2022 to solve the Fréchet regression problem, which overcomes computational and user specification limitations in existing packages.-->

 # Performance Comparisons to Existing Implementations